 - If you’re using entry forms like those offered by Submittable, you can include language at end of the form asking entrants to confirm that they have read the rules and regulations by clicking the submit button.

 Although these are just examples of photo contest rules and regulations, they provide a good starting place for creating your own.
+They can also provide a starting point for building out the rules of any kind of online contest.
 Tailor them to your needs and include them in a prominent way before people enter your contest.
 Writing rules may not be the most interesting part of your contest, but once you have them, you’ll be able to relax knowing they’re protecting you.